insta-stack/work/README.md

 - **Design Consistency**: Ensuring a uniform design across different screen sizes and making it visually appealing.
 - **Performance Optimization**: Balancing animations and interactivity without compromising speed and performance.
 - **Deployment Issues**: Debugging build failures and ensuring smooth hosting on Netlify.
-- **Interactivity & Animations**: Implementing complex animations with GSAP and Framer Motion while maintaining a seamless user experience.
+- **Interactivity & Animations**: Implementing complex animations with GSAP  while maintaining a seamless user experience.

 Overcoming these challenges helped me improve my skills in frontend development, debugging, and UI/UX design, making this portfolio a reflection of my growth as a developer.